Blister Packaging UK: When to Use It vs Boxes, Cost and Retail Compliance

 What is the minimum order for blister packs?

-Stock tooling sizes are available from 100 units.
-For custom tooling, 500 to 1,000 units is the practical minimum for the tooling cost to make sense per unit.
 We will always give you an honest assessment of whether the investment is justified at your volume before you commit.
 There is no minimum order on the packaging itself.

 Why is RPET better than PVC for blister packaging?